with the collaboration of Iranian Scientific Association for Landscape (ISAL)

 Materials and Methods

-The harvested fruits were transported to the laboratory and their external surface was disinfected with sodium hypochlorite (200 μL/L) and the skin of the fruits was removed by a sharp and sterile knife.
+The harvested fruits were transported to the laboratory and their external surface was disinfected with sodium hypochlorite (200 μL.L-1) and the skin of the fruits was removed by a sharp and sterile knife.
 The harvested fruits were separated from their peels, and then the fruit flesh was cut into 4 cm by 4 cm pieces.
 The pieces were immersed in salicylic acid solutions (1 or 2 mM) and citric acid solutions (0.5 and 1 mM) for 2 minutes.
 Immersion in water was also introduced as a control.
-Subsequently, the fruits were packaged in polyethylene coverings and stored for 14 days at a temperature of 4 degrees Celsius.
+Subsequently, the fruits were packaged in polyethylene containers with cellophane coating and stored for 14 days at a temperature of 4 degrees Celsius.

 Results and Discussion